josecm/GPIOIRQ-for-RPi/README.md

 # GPIOIRQ-for-RPi

-Linux kernel module for Raspberry Pi enabling the use of GPIO as external interrupt sources
+Linux kernel module for Raspberry Pi enabling the use of GPIO as external interrupt sources.

+The processes with open devices associated with the driver receive a SIGIO singal when an interrupt on any of gpios is generated.
+A process with several opened devices (registered for multiple interrupts)

 /* Building and loading the module */